 As we have mentioned above, the real key to matching mortar colour is to work out exactly what type of sand was originally used.

-With this in mind, it is possible in some cases to take a sample of the original mortar, break it down and separate out the sand.
+In some cases it is possible to take a sample of the original mortar, break it down and separate out the sand.
 With a sample of the original sand to hand you can then use it to compare against sand from different sources until you find an exact or very close match.

 Firstly, get a couple of samples of mortar.
 If the joints that you’re looking to repair are particularly damaged then you should be able to prise some chunks of old mortar out.